Ciela-Institute/caustics/docs/contributing.rst

 Unit Tests
 ----------

 When you think you've solved an issue, please make unit tests related to any code you have added.
-Any new code added to caustic must have unit tests which match the level of completion of the rest of the code.
+Any new code added to caustics must have unit tests which match the level of completion of the rest of the code.
 Generally you should test all cases for the newly added code.
 Also ensure the previous unit tests run correctly.

 Submitting a Pull Request
 -------------------------

-Once you think your updates are ready to merge with the rest of caustic you can submit a PR!
+Once you think your updates are ready to merge with the rest of caustics you can submit a PR!
 This should provide a description of what you have changed and if it isn't straightforward, why you made those changes.

 1. Navigate to the **Pull Requests** tab of the original repository.
 2. Click on **New Pull Request**.